lholsen96/MasterThesis/README.md

 GAMBoost_stumps_with_intercept_update: Same as above, but this implementation of GAMBoost with penalized stumps conduct intercept updates.
 It relies on auxiliary functions from GAMBoost_stumps.

-GAMBoost_splines: contains auxiliary functions to Binder's R-package 'GAMBoost'
+GAMBoost_splines: contains auxiliary functions to Binder's R-package 'GAMBoost'.

 GAMBoost_common: contains auxiliary functions that work for both GAMBoost with penalized B-splines and penalized stumps.